2022 Liberty Bowl: Overtimes

 Arkansas won the coin toss and chose to play defense first, so Kansas started the first overtime period on offense.
-Daniels started quickly as he passed to Grimm for a 17-yard gain on the first play of overtime, and three straight rushes by Thomas advanced the Jayhawks to the Arkansas 2-yard-line.
+Daniels started quickly as he passed to Grimm for a 17-yard gain on the first play of overtime, and three straight rushes by Thomas advanced the Jayhawks to the Arkansas 2-yard line.
 On 4th & Goal, Daniels completed a pass to Jared Casey in the end zone for a touchdown, and Piepergerdes added the extra point to put Kansas ahead by seven.
 On their corresponding overtime possession, Jefferson began with a 19-yard pass to Landers and handed the ball off to Dubinion on the next play, who was able to find the end zone for a touchdown.
 Little tied the game with an extra point of his own, sending the game to double overtime.

 Arkansas had the first possession of double overtime, and their first play was a 5-yard pass from Jefferson to Green.
 On second down, Jefferson kept it on the ground and ran for a 20-yard touchdown; he followed that up with a completed pass to Wilson for a two-point conversion.
-Daniels started Kansas's possession with a 3-yard rush and the Jayhawks were called for holding on the next play, bringing them back to the Arkansas 32-yard-line for 2nd & 17.
+Daniels started Kansas's possession with a 3-yard rush and the Jayhawks were called for holding on the next play, bringing them back to the Arkansas 32-yard line for 2nd & 17.
 Daniels responded well with an 11-yard pass to Fairchild and a 19-yard pass to Arnold to set up a 2-yard rush of his own for a touchdown.
 On the two point-conversion, Daniels rushed and was stopped short but a targeting penalty called on McAdoo gave Kansas another try.
 Daniels then passed to Casey, tying the game again and sending it to a third overtime.

-In the third overtime and beyond, teams have one play each, a two-point conversion from the 3-yard-line, rather than full possessions from the 25-yard-line; Arkansas scored theirs, with a Jefferson pass to Dubinion, to take the lead again and force Kansas to convert theirs in order to stay in the game.
+In the third overtime and beyond, teams have one play each, a two-point conversion from the 3-yard line, rather than full possessions from the opponents' 25-yard line; Arkansas scored theirs, with a Jefferson pass to Dubinion, to take the lead again and force Kansas to convert theirs in order to stay in the game.
 They failed, on an incomplete pass by backup quarterback Jason Bean, and the game ended after three overtimes with Arkansas defeating Kansas, 55–53.
 The total duration of the game was four hours and sixteen minutes.